FEATURES

 Across the country all the seats on fourteen county councils, eight unitary authorities – including Cornwall – one metropolitan district and The Isles of Scilly will also be up for election.

-Most were last contested in May 2021 at a Conservative popularity peak that long preceded Reform UK’s rise to become, by some accounts, the UK’s most popular political party.
+Most were last contested in May 2021 at a Conservative popularity peak that long preceded Reform UK’s rise to become, according to some, the UK’s most popular political party.

-The Conservatives were then ten points ahead of Labour in national polls, with the Liberal Democrats and Greens both still well ahead of Reform, and won 39 Devon County Council seats on a 42.4% vote share.
+The Conservatives were then ten points ahead of Labour in national polls, with the Liberal Democrats and Greens both still well ahead of Reform.
+They won 39 Devon County Council seats with a 42.4% vote share while the Liberal Democrats won nine, Labour seven and the Greens two with 17.7%, 15.9% and 11% vote shares.

 Since then Reform has overtaken both Labour and Conservatives in several national polls with the Liberal Democrats now not far behind the latter and the Greens within shouting distance in turn.